ignc-research/blender-gen/README.md

 ```

 ### background images
-If you want to use random COCO background images, download the COCO dataset (e.g. http://images.cocodataset.org/zips/train2017.zip) and unzip the images into the folder ./bg/coco
+If you want to use random COCO background images, download the COCO dataset (http://images.cocodataset.org/zips/train2017.zip) and unzip the images into the folder ./bg/coco
-If you want to use HDRI 360° environment maps, you can download them e.g. from https://hdrihaven.com/hdris/ and put them in the ./environment folder
+If you want to use HDRI 360° environment maps, you can download them (e.g. from https://polyhaven.com/hdris) and put them in the ./environment folder
 If you want to use real deployment background images, put them in the ./bg/real folder
+If you want to use random textures (e.g. from https://polyhaven.com/textures), put the images in the ./distractor_textures and ./object_textures folders

 ## usage